 Other Clafoutis Variations

-Though cherry is regarded as THE classic clafoutis flavour, this simple dessert can be made using many types of fruit.
+Though cherry is THE classic clafoutis flavour, you can make this simple dessert using many types of fruit.
 Try changing it up with:

 - Any stone fruit – apricots, plums, nectarines, or peaches.